-Suspect in custody after shooting at Texas' Santa Fe High School
+8 killed in shooting at Texas' Santa Fe High School, CNN affiliates report

-A suspect is in custody after a shooting at Texas' Santa Fe High School, according to Cris Richardson, the assistant principal.
-He told reporters assembled near the school that there was an active shooting, but "that person has been arrested and is secured."

-(CNN) -- A shooting has been reported at a high school in the southeastern Texas city of Santa Fe, officials said Friday.
+(CNN) -- Multiple people have died as a result of a shooting Friday morning at a high school in the southeastern Texas city of Santa Fe, two law enforcement sources told CNN.
+This is the third school shooting in the past seven days, and the 22nd since the beginning of the year in the United States.

+A suspect in the shooting at Santa Fe High School has been arrested, assistant principal Cris Richardson told reporters near the school.

+A second person has been detained as well, Harris County Sheriff Ed Gonzalez said on Twitter.

+Witnesses described students running from the school as they heard gunshots; they also described hearing an alarm at the school, though the sequence of events wasn't immediately clear.

-A gunman walked into an art class at Santa Fe High School and began firing what looked like a shotgun, a witness told CNN affiliate KTRK.
+An armed person walked into an art class at the school and began firing what looked like a shotgun, a witness told CNN affiliate KTRK.

 The witness told KTRK she saw a girl shot in the leg.

 Patients from the school are being taken to a hospital in the nearby city of Galveston, hospital spokesman Raul Reyes said.
-He did not say how many.
+He did not say how many or give details about the injuries.
+At least one police officer was injured, Sheriff Gonzalez said.

-Details about whether anyone was in custody or what led to the shooting weren't immediately available.

 Aerial video from the scene showed several police officers outside the school.
 Some were searching students and their backpacks.